 Said the court yesterday, in referring to the Board of Trade demonstration: "These men started out with the express purpose of sacking the Board of Trade building."
-While I can't see what sense there would have been in such an undertaking, and while I know that the said demonstration was arranged simply as a means of propoganda against the system that legalizes the respectable business carried on there, I will assume that the three thousand workingmen who marched in that procession really intended to sack the building.
-In this case they would have differed from the respectable Board of Trade men only in this-that they sought to recover property in an unlawful way, while the others lawfully and unlawfully-this being their highly respectable profession.
+While I can't see what sense there would have been in such an undertaking, and while I know that the said demonstration was arranged simply as a means of propaganda against the system that legalizes the respectable business carried on there, I will assume that the three thousand workingmen who marched in that procession really intended to sack the building.
+In this case they would have differed from the respectable Board of Trade men only in this-that they sought to recover property in an unlawful way, while the others sack the entire country lawfully and unlawfully-this being their highly respectable profession.
 This court of "justice and equity" proclaims the principle that when two persons do the same thing, it is not the same thing.
 I thank the court for this confession.
-It contains all that we have taught send for which we are to be hanged, in a nut shell!
-Theft is a respectable profession when practiced by the privileged class. felony when resorted to in self preservation by the other class. and pillage are the order of a certain class of gentlemen who find this mode of earning a livelihood easier and preferable to honest labor-thisis the kind of order we have attempted, and are now trying, and will try as long as we live to do away with.
+It contains all that we have taught and for which we are to be hanged, in a nutshell!
+Theft is a respectable profession when practiced by the privileged class.
+It is a felony when resorted to in self-preservation by the other class.
+Rapine and pillage are the order of a certain class of gentlemen who find this mode of earning a livelihood easier and preferable to honest labor-this is the kind of order we have attempted, and are now trying, and will try as long as we live to do away with.
 Look upon the economic battlefields!
-Behold the carnage and plunder of the Christian patricians!
-Accompany me to the quarters of the wealth-creators in this city.
+Behold the carnage and plunder of the Christian Patricians!
+Accompany me to the quarters of the wealth creators in this city.
 Go with me to the half-starved miners of the Hocking Valley.
-Look at the parishs in the Monongahela Valley, and many other mining districts in this country, or pass along the railroads of that great and most orderly and lawabiding citizen, Jay Gould.
+Look at the pariahs in the Monongahela Valley, and many other mining districts in this country, or pass along the railroads of that great and most orderly and law-abiding citizen, Jay Gould.
 And then tell me whether this order has in it any moral principle for which it should be preserved.
+I say that the preservation of such an order is criminal-is murderous.
+It means the preservation of the systematic destruction of children and women in factories.
+It means the preservation of enforced idleness of large armies of men, and their degradation.
+It means the preservation of intemperance, and sexual as well as intellectual prostitution.
+It means the preservation of misery, want and servility on the one hand, and the dangerous accumulation of spoils, idleness, voluptuousness and tyranny on the other.
+It means the preservation of vice in every form.
+And last but not least, it means the preservation of the class struggle, of strikes, riots and bloodshed.
+That is your "order," gentlemen.
+Yes, and it is worthy of you to be the champions of such an order.
+You are eminently fitted for that role.
+You have my compliments!